-CocoCay, formerly Little Stirrup Cay, is an island in the Berry Island chain.
+CocoCay, formerly Little Stirrup Cay, is an island in the Bahamas' Berry Island chain.
 Located between Freeport and Nassau, it provides 140 acres of private beaches, shopping and activities exclusively for passengers of Royal Caribbean, which has leased the island since 1990.
 Celebrity Cruises, which is owned by Royal Caribbean Cruises Ltd., also makes calls there.

 What Sets It Apart

 In addition to the typical beaches and souvenirs, CocoCay also offers a nature trail and a sunken replica of Blackbeard's ship, Queen Anne's Revenge.

 CocoCay: Grandeur of the SeasRizzomammaNice beach day!, good Bar BQ, nice place to relax or walk around and explore. ...
 Read more

 CocoCay: Enchantment of the Seasjenray05Beautiful Island.
 Had lots of fun sitting out in the ocean, I went along the rocks and found several fish and crabs.
 Just dont walk on the rocks.
 Lifeguards will ask you to get off.
 Free lunch provided.
 If you have a drink package on the cruise ...
 Read more

 CocoCay: Majesty of the SeasRuiz1998Best part of he cruise - a day at the beach in a cabana ...
 Read more

 Hung out on the beach whole time enjoyed that immensely, people were very friendly, food was awful but no surprise since it came over from the ship. ...
 Read more